Fixed Identity and RLS in Microsoft Fabric Direct Lake Semantic Model : Perfect Pair 💏

 Wrapping It Up

 Fixed Identity and RLS are like peanut butter and jelly—a combination that just works.
-Together, they provide secure, seamless, and user-friendly access to data in Microsoft Fabric’s Direct Lake.
+Together, they provide secure, seamless, and user-friendly access to data in Microsoft Fabric’s Direct Lake(Storage mode).
 Users get the data they need (and only the data they’re allowed to see), while administrators can sleep better 😴 knowing their storage is secure and permissions are managed centrally.

 If you’re working in an environment where data access needs to be tightly controlled, Fixed Identity and RLS are must-have tools.
 So, start exploring these features and see how they can simplify your data workflows!